FAMILIAR-project/webfml/README.md

 ## Compile and Run

- * In your source directory, start a console
+ * In your source directory open the terminal
  * start play (command : play)
- * to compile type the command compile in play console
+ * to compile type the command compile
  * to run type the command run
  * go to the url : localhost:9000